 To be conferred the MSW degree, students must achieve the following:

-- Successful completion of any admission conditions (see Admission to MSW)
+- Successful completion of any admission conditions (see Admission Process)

 - Successful completion of all required MSW courses